PaoloForte95/EarthmovingGames/README.md

 Example 2: Complex Example -> 2 machines and 5 boxes.
 2 different operations for moving the material: push and pull.
 The first machine can push the material while the second can pull it.
 Link: http://editor.planning.domains/#read_session=GMXCHL79wb

+Example 3: Temporal Example -> Same Scenario of Example 2 but with durative actions (actions require a certain amount of time to be performed).
+Link: http://editor.planning.domains/#read_session=FHKezw6QwE